wandyezj/wandyezj.github.io/ideas/open-data.md

 - Compatible
 - Metadata

+### Accessible

+Is relevant data discoverable?
+Can the data be easily downloaded?
+Can what the data represents be easily understood?

 ### Source

 Can the source of the data be verified?
 Does the data come from a trusted source?

 ### Collection

 How was the data collected?
 What procedure was used to collect the data?
+What assumptions are made during collection? (biases in the collection proceedure can introduce and invalidate certain types of conclusions) Placing the data in context.

 ### Privacy

-Does the data maintain individual privacy?
+Does the data maintain individuals privacy?

 ### Timely